Use of hydrogen fuel cells for data center backup power

 Temperature sensitivity

-Each type of fuel cell must have specific temperature ranges for optimal performance and to prevent degradation of parts.
-PEM fuel cells, which are most popular for backup power generators, can operate at low temperatures, at around 176 degrees Fahrenheit.
+Each type of fuel cell must have specific temperature ranges for optimal performance and to prevent part degradation.
+PEM fuel cells, which are the most popular for backup power generators, can operate at low temperatures, at around 176 degrees Fahrenheit.
 This allows the fuel cells to start quickly with less warm-up time.
-The same temperature must be consistent throughout the cell.
+The challenge is that the temperature must be consistent throughout the cell.

-Other types of fuel cells require very high temperatures to work, which results in more wear and tear on the battery components.
+Aside from the PEM fuel cell, the other types require very high temperatures to work.
+Higher temperatures result in more wear and tear on the battery components.

 Cost